Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Bijection

 Note that the uniqueness of the previous definition comes from the fact that it can be computed by a tour of the unique face starting from the root.

 A corner labeling is a \emph{well-labeling} if it satisfies the following additional properties:

 A \emph{well-blossoming} map is a unicellular blossoming map whose corner labeling is a well-labeling.
-Note that in particular, a well-blossoming map is bicolorable.
-We denote $\mathcal{B}_\mathcal{S}$ the set of well-blossoming maps on a surface $\mathcal{S}$.
+We denote $\mathcal{B}_\mathbb{S}$ the set of well-blossoming maps of a surface $\mathbb{S}$.

-A \emph{bud-rooted} map is a well-blossoming map $m$ such that $\vec\rho_m\in{}^t\vec{\mathbf{C}}_m^b$.
+A \emph{bud-rooted} map is a well-blossoming map $m$ such that $\vec\rho_m\in{}^t\vec{\mathbf{C}}_m^{\uparrow}$.
 We also say that such a map is \emph{rooted on a bud}.
 A corner labeling is \emph{non-negative} if all labels are non-negative.
 A \emph{well-rooted} map is a well-blossoming map whose corner labeling is non-negative.
 Note that a well-rooted map is necessarily bud-rooted.
-We denote $\mathcal{R}_\mathcal{S}$ (resp. $\mathcal{P}_\mathcal{S}$) the set of well-rooted (resp. bud-rooted) maps on a surface $\mathcal{S}$.
+We denote $\mathcal{R}_\mathbb{S}$ the set of well-rooted maps of a surface $\mathbb{S}$.

-A stem is said to be \emph{black} (resp. \emph{white}) if the highest label adjacent to it is even (resp. odd).
+A stem is said to be \emph{black} (resp. \emph{white}) if the smaller label adjacent to it is odd (resp. even) with the convention that the root bud is always black.
 The face is said to be \emph{black} (resp. \emph{white}) if its minimum label is even (resp. odd).
 A stem of a bud-rooted map is \emph{rootable} if it is either the root bud or a leaf.